outbreaksci/rapid-reviews/README.md

 **Developers**

 We are looking forward to contributions!
 But... we're not quite ready yet.
-Please check back.
+Stay tuned and send ideas via Twitter [@outbreaksci](https://twitter.com/outbreaksci).

 ## Code of Conduct